Critics’ Picks: May 20 - 26, 2016

 One of the most fascinating chapters in American art from the first half of the 20th century is also among the least known.
 An absorbing, must-see exhibition goes far in bringing the episode back into long-awaited view.
 Simply put: Issei photographers, most of whom immigrated to Los Angeles from Japan while still in their teens, went on to make some of the most adventurous avant-garde photographs in the years between the two World Wars.
 (Christopher Knight) (Through June 26) Read more

 Want to clear your mind?
 Get a pickup truck, then spend a couple years driving across and around the continent — alone.
 That's the first lesson of this lovely retrospective of abstract paintings.
 The show is divided in two, early work and late work, and the separation between them was launched by her decision to make an extended cross-country sojourn.
 In stripped-down canvases, Martin created an entirely distinct, largely unprecedented artistic vocabulary for spiritual consciousness.
-(Christopher Knight) (Through Sept.
-11) Read more
+(Christopher Knight) (Ends Monday, Sept.
+12) Read more

 Marilyn Minter: Pretty/Dirty

 "Orange Crush," "Green Pink Caviar," "Blue Poles," "Smash" – Minter's best work pumps up the volume of glossy commercial advertisements to billboard dimensions.
 The colors are lush, the tactile surfaces shiny and the swirl of moist, organic forms orgiastic.
 Visually they're exhausting.
 That's a benefit.
 When you slow down to catch your breath, you begin to see a lot.
 (Christopher Knight) (Ends Sun., July 10) Read more